theprinceraj/Golf-Website/README.md

 # Sidcup Family Golf

 Welcome to a golf website repository!
-This repository contains the HTML and CSS code for the golf website that I "copied" from the official awwwards.com website but with much simpler code and slightly lower functionality.
+This repository contains the HTML and CSS code for the golf website that I "copied" from one of the official websites listed on awwwards.com website but with much simpler code and slightly lower functionality.

 ## Table of Contents
 - [Description](#description)